OFFTKP/felix86/README.md

 bash <(curl -s https://install.felix86.com)
 ```

-This command downloads and runs the installer script, which fetches the latest felix86 artifact and lets you either download a rootfs or use your own.
+This command downloads and runs a script which installs felix86 and a rootfs of your choice.

 [Read the usage guide](./docs/how-to-use.md) for more information.